 Colorado Abortion Laws

-|Physician Licensing Requirements||Licensed physician using accepted medical procedures in a hospital licensed by Dept. of Public Health and Environment|
+|Physician Licensing Requirements||Only licensed physicians can perform abortions using accepted medical procedures in a facility licensed by the Department of Public Health and Environment.|

-Research the Law:
+Research the Law